glee4810/EHRSQL/README.md

 ## Have Questions?

-Ask us questions at our Github issues page or contact gyubok.lee@kaist.ac.kr.
+Ask us questions on our Github issues page or contact gyubok.lee@kaist.ac.kr.